8 Key Performance Indicators for Quality Releases (Panaya Test Dynamix Review)

 In addition to tracking active defects, defects fixed per day rejected defects, and severe defects, we also suggest monitoring the resolution of defects as they relate to scoped-in requirements.

-Why this solution for Testing?
+Why is this a solution for Testing?

 With end-to-end traceability built into both the Release Dynamix and Panaya Test Dynamix, your organization can track the workflow of defect resolution from start to finish at the requirement level.

-This is especially helpful for release, quality, and test Managers seeking a bird’s eye view of a project or release cycle.
+This is especially helpful for release, quality, and test managers seeking a bird’s eye view of a project or release cycle.

-Panaya accelerates the testing process for technical IT and business users, thereby reducing overall testing effort by 30-50%:
+Panaya accelerates the testing process for technical IT and business users, thereby reducing the overall testing effort by 30-50%:

 • Managers: Real-time alerts for testing & defects and preventing bottlenecks.